 All prices are inclusive of VAT.
 However, if the rate of VAT changes between the date the contract is formed between you and us and the date of your wedding, we will adjust the VAT you pay (and hence the overall price of your wedding package), unless you have already paid for your wedding package in full before the change in the rate of VAT takes effect.

 We will invoice you for the total price of your wedding package (less any deposit paid) approximately 6 weeks before the scheduled date of your wedding unless otherwise agreed.
-You must pay our invoice in full no later than 14 working days from the date of invoice.
+You must pay our invoice in full no later than 2 weeks from the date of invoice.

 It is your responsibility to book the Registrar for your wedding, unless otherwise agreed.
 If you have not booked the Registrar before making your booking with us, we advise you to do so as soon as possible after you have received our confirmation of booking.